 - Please don't install both versions of N4 - use only one of them to guarantee the proper functioning of the products!

-- Please make sure that you use an up-to-date version of N4 or N4 Player (at the point of this release N4 is version 1.1.011).
+- Please make sure that you use the latest available version of N4 or N4 Player.

 - N4 FREE and N4 Player cannot coexist.